 (Formerly HUMAN-102) An introduction to the global humanities through the study of six major art forms: literature, drama, music, painting, sculpture, and architecture from 1400 to 1800.
-The course will focus on connecting ideas and beliefs with their expressions. (multicultural content) (writing intensive) Prerequisite: ENGL 095 and READ 095 with a minimum grade of C or ENGL/095 with a minimum grade of C or assessment at college-level reading and writing.
+The course will focus on connecting ideas and beliefs with their expressions. (multicultural content) (writing intensive) Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent.